 Darwin Huang represents developers, investors, owners, and institutional and private lenders in a wide range of transactional real estate matters, including acquisitions/dispositions and financings of commercial, condominium, hotel and mixed-use properties.
 He also represents landlords and tenants in the leasing of office and retail space.

 Darwin regularly negotiates loan workouts, foreclosures, joint ventures, leasing and licensing agreements on behalf of his clients.

 Darwin is recognized in Chambers USA where clients note that he “is strategic and extremely knowledgeable” with “very strong connections in the industry,” and in The Legal 500 where clients describe him as an “exceptional” lawyer.
-He has also been named a Rising Star by IFLR1000 and Legal Media Group: Expert Guides in the area of Real Estate.
+He has also been shortlisted as a Young Corporate Lawyer of the Year by The American Lawyer, recognized as a Notable Asian Leader by Crain's New York Business, and named a Rising Star by IFLR1000 and Legal Media Group: Expert Guides in the area of Real Estate.

 - Young Nian Group in the $104 million sale of a development site located at 131-01 39th Avenue in Flushing, Queens in New York City, to United Construction and Development Group.